beautifularea/Learn_jp/README.md

 # Learn_jp
-a Android app for learn Hiragana and katakana
+an Android app for learn Hiragana and katakana